 Nowadays, however, that’s no longer the case.
-With a family to think about, including two young children, traveling takes a lot of planning.
+With a family to think about, including two young children, travelling takes a lot of planning.
 There is still excitement, of course, but there’s also that massive fear that my partner and I won’t survive the trip, due to the stress.

 That being said, we still love to travel as a family.
-It might be a lot more stressful than traveling child-free, but we want to make fantastic memories with our kids.
+It might be a lot more stressful than travelling child-free, but we want to make fantastic memories with our kids.
 So we always make sure to plan at least one family trip a year.
 This coming year, Italy is on the cards.
 So I thought that I would put together a guide to making a family trip to Italy fun and memorable, for yourself, as well as the kids.

 Don’t worry about boredom

 The good news is that in Italy, kids are welcome in every region.
 Being a bright and vibrant place, children will love the look and feel of this fabulous country.
 They’ll also enjoy the attention they’ll get from locals; Italians are very child-friendly.

 The surprising thing about Italy is that in every place, there is something that will excite your little ones.
 From Gondola rides in Venice and beautiful sandy beaches on the Amalfi Coast to yummy pizzas in Tuscany, Italy is a child’s dream.
 Not forgetting the fact that Gelato – aka, Italian ice cream, is everywhere.

 While Italy is a family-friendly place, you’ll still need to be choosy about your destination.
 Think about the type of trip that you want, and your kids will enjoy.
 Look at the different destinations, and choose one that suits your hopes for your trip.